-Part D: Interest Description Interest (CRT use only) Interest Order Check this box if you waive interest.
-If you check this box, don't enter anything else in this Part.
+Description Interest (CRT use only) Interest Order Check this box if you waive interest.
+If you check this box, don't enter an ything else in this Part.
 The interest accrual date.
 In the Dispute Notice, this is the line "When interest started applying to the amount owing".
-Date: Contractual interest rate.
+Date: September 4, 2020 Contractual interest rate.
 Enter this if you agreed to a specific interest rate in a contract or agreement with the respondent(s), and only if you claimed this rate in the Dispute Notice.
-In the Dispute Notice, this is the line "Annual rate of interest agreed to in your contract". % % If you haven't waived interest and didn't agree to a specific interest rate in a contract or agreement with the respondent(s), the CRT will calculate interest according to the Court Order Interest Act .
-Principal amount owing as of the Dispute Notice date, not including interest. \$ \$ (This shaded line is for CRT use only) \$ Amount of contractual interest, from the date interest arose to the date of this decision.
-(This shaded line is for CRT use only) \$ Amount of court-ordered interest, from the date interest arose to the date of this decision.
-(This shaded box is for CRT use only) CRT Decision on Total Interest Amount: \$ 0.00 interest.
-(This shaded line is for CRT use only) Amount of contractual interest, from the date interest arose to the date of this decision.
-(This shaded line is for CRT use only) Amount of court-ordered interest, from the date interest arose to the date of this decision.
-(This shaded box is for CRT use only) \$
+In the Dispute Notice, this is the line "Annual rate of interest agreed to in your contract" . % % If you haven't waived interest and didn't agree to a specific interest rate in a respondent(s), the CRT will calculate interest according to the Court Order In • ment with the Principal amount owing as of the Dispute Notice date, not including interest. \$ 454.93 \$ 454.93 (This shaded line is for CRT use only) \$ Amount of contractual interest, from the date interest arose to the date of this decision. \$ 2.16 (This shaded line is for CRT use only) (This shaded line is for CRT use only) Amount of court-ordered interest, from the date interest arose to the date